tmcde01/HomeworkAssignment/README.md

 ### Bonus Items
  - Run book:
    -  Step 1:  See the task_dag.md file in the "File List and Explanation" section for a flow diagram
    -  Step 2:  Using the file "database_object_creation.sql", run all.
-The scripts will fail at line 72, just load the csv files from the git repo to the admin stage, then hit "Run all" again.
+The scripts will fail at line 72, just load the csv.gz files from the git repo to the admin stage, then hit "Run all" again.
     - Failure point at line 72:
             create table if not exists admin_schema.loan_monthly_expected_file_schema  as ( select